kartoza/Waterberg-Tourism/README.md

 # Waterberg Cartography Project

-This repository contains the working files for the **Waterberg Cartography project**, a collaboration between Kartoza and Waterberg Tourism.
+This repository contains the working files for the Waterberg Cartography project, a collaboration between Kartoza and Waterberg Tourism.

 ## Overview